sendgrid/docs/source/User_Guide/Marketing_Campaigns/lists.md

 What are Lists and Segments?
 {% endanchor %}

 Lists are simply static collections of Marketing Campaigns contacts.
-By default, any new contacts you add are stored under "ALL CONTACTS."
+By default, any new contacts you add are stored under ALL CONTACTS.
 You may create new lists when adding contacts either manually, or when uploading a CSV (comma separated values) file.

+Segments are dynamic collections of Marketing Campaigns contacts grouped together, or segmented, based on criteria you define.
+This can include data you track about them, such as gender, location, or package type, or [how they’ve engaged with your emails previously]({{root_url}}/User_Guide/Marketing_Campaigns/Campaigns/index.html#-Engagement-Statistics).
+You can create a segment that pulls from ALL CONTACTS or from a specific existing list.

-Segmentation allows you to create dynamically updated sub-lists of contacts (or segments) that share similar traits such as age, gender, location, etc. Segments are dynamically updated over time as the traits of your contacts change.
+Segments are dynamically updated over time as you add customers who meet the criteria of your segment, or as the traits of your contacts change.
+For example, a segment with the criteria ”opened an email within 30 days” will evolve as contacts engage (or don’t engage) with your email.
 Segmentation can be especially useful to ensure that you are targeting the best recipients for your campaign.

 {% info %}
 You must create at least one list or segment in order to send a campaign.